 And the best thing about duck prosciutto?
 It’s probably the easiest charcuterie project you can undertake.
 It is where you should start if you are a beginner.

 I do not wrap my duck prosciutto in cheesecloth for hanging, as many do.
 Some people prefer this because they say it helps keep the meat moist.
 I prefer to achieve this through proper humidity control.
-If you plan on hanging your duck for only a few weeks, go ahead and use cheesecloth.
+If you plan on hanging your duck for only a few weeks, go ahead and use cheesecloth, as it makes the breast easier to hang.

-But there is another reason I skip it: Mold.
+There is another reason I skip the cheesecloth for long hanging: Mold.
 Mold can grow on meat whether it’s wrapped or not, but when it is wrapped, you can’t see it until the mold has grown substantially.
-No bueno.
+White mold is good, black mold means you need to toss the meat.
+Green mold you should wipe away with salt water.

 How long to hang your duck prosciutto?
 From 2 weeks to 3 months, depending on the size of the breasts and the amount of fat and the temperature and the humidity.
 If you are a beginner, hang your duck breast in the refrigerator for 2 weeks before eating.
 It will be tasty, and should whet your appetite for a longer cure later.